luthpg/city-gas/README.md

 - `.generated/router.d.ts`: `RouteNames` and `RouteParams` type definitions.
 - `.generated/routes.ts`: A map of route names to their components.

+> [!NOTE]
+> The plugin uses an internal cache based on file modification times (`mtime`) to optimize performance and avoid unnecessary regenerations.

 ```ts
 // vite.config.ts